augustomarsola/Todo-Improved/README.md

 ## TODO

-- Order Finished Tasks to end of list
 - Save list on localstorage
 - Forbbiden add empty task

+To v2 >

+- Change colors base
+- Add a animation on open
+- Function to reorder tasks